 Use the worksheet below to figure this credit using whole dollars only.
 If more than one adoption qualifies for this credit, complete a separate worksheet for each adoption.
-The maximum credit is limited to \$2,500 per minor child.
+The maximum credit allowable is limited to \$2,500 per minor child.
+Carry over the excess credit to future years until the credit is used.

-1. Enter qualifying costs for the child 1 2.
-Credit percentage 50% 2.
-2 Credit amount.
+1. Enter qualifying costs for the child

+2. Credit percentage - 50% .50

+3. Credit amount.
 Multiply line 1 by line 2.

-Do not enter more than \$2,500
+Do not enter more than \$2,500 3